REFLEX: Self-Refining Explainable Fact-Checking via Verdict-Anchored Style Control: Experiments and Results

-To better reflect real-world fact-checking and reduce hallucination risk, we use three datasets in which claims come from professional fact-checking platforms and all explanations are human-written: RAW-FC \citep{yang2022coarse} from Snopes\footnote{www.snopes.com }, LIAR-RAW \citep{yang2022coarse} from PolitiFact\footnote{www.politifact.com }, and AveriTec \citep{schlichtkrull2023averitec}.
-In RAW-FC and LIAR-RAW, explanations directly justify the claim label; in AveriTec, they justify both the claim and its supporting evidence.
-For consistency, we refer to all of them as explanations.
+To better reflect real-world fact-checking and reduce hallucination risk, we use three datasets whose claims originate from professional fact-checking platforms and whose explanations are human-written: RAW-FC~\citep{yang2022coarse}, LIAR-RAW~\citep{yang2022coarse}, and AVeriTeC~\citep{schlichtkrull2023averitec}.
+In RAW-FC and LIAR-RAW, explanations directly justify the claim label, whereas in AVeriTeC they justify both the claim and its supporting evidence.
+For simplicity, we refer to all such rationales as explanations (details in Appendix~\ref{app: data}).